aspnet/dnx/README.md

 DNX (retired)
 ===

-The DNX is being retired in favor of the new dotent CLI command line tools.
+The DNX is being retired in favor of the new dotnet CLI command line tools.
 See:

 - http://dotnet.github.io/getting-started/
 - http://github.com/dotnet/cli